Itsmayank10/ShipmentApp/README.md

 ## Available Scripts

+Pull or clone the repository

 In the project directory, you can run:

-Pull or clone the repository and then Run

 ### `npm install`
-It will install all necessary module then Run
+It will install all necessary module then Run:

 ### `npm start`